 In 2016 Kevin received the John F. Foran Legislator of the Year Award from the Metropolitan Transportation Commission for leadership in transportation policy.

-He lives in South San Francisco with his wife, Jessica Stanfill Mullin, their twin sons Liam and Landon and their rescue beagle, Sunshine.
+He lives in South San Francisco with his wife, Jessica Stanfill Mullin, and their twin sons Liam and Landon.